- Comparative and Ethical Lawyering for the Rule of Law (3 credits)

 This course will examine the roots of academically-oriented rule of law work in the 1960s and the earlier theoretical work upon which it was based and follow the development of the field to date with a double focus on theory and practice of rule of law initiatives undertaken in the setting of international development assistance programs.
 This course will also examine alternative change models to which rule of advisors can refer in their engagement with counterparts and in the conception of development of rule of law-related strategies.
 In this context the course will examine the complex relationship between development and the state of the rule of law and examining recent research, which provides insights into that relationship.
 Alternatives for the sequencing of reforms will be considered in order to provide the students with the ability to devise a further range of alternatives for policy implementation in real settings.
 The course will also examine the tools, which are currently employed in rule of law assistance and consider how to devise strategies for their most efficient deployment in light of relevant research.

-Legal Writing and Research for Rule of Law (3 credits)
+Thesis Research and Writing on the Rule of Law (3 credits)

-The course is designed to assist students in using the techniques of scholarly legal research and writing in relation to rule of law development.
+This course is designed to assist students in developing the techniques of scholarly legal research and writing in relation to rule of law development.
 The methods and skills that will occupy this course are designed to achieve two objectives.
-The primary objective is to teach scholarly research and writing skills that will help prepare and assist you during the preparation of the LL.M. thesis.
-A secondary purpose is to teach writing and research skills that can also be used in practice involving policy and legal advice.
-In keeping with the focus on development issues, substantial emphasis is devoted to socio-legal and empirical legal research methodologies.
+The primary objective is that students will be able to apply scholarly research and writing skills which will help them conduct in depth research on their thesis topics and to develop a proposal for writing the LL.M. thesis.
+A secondary purpose is that students will acquire writing and research skills that can also be used in practice involving policy and legal advice.
+In keeping with the focus on development issues, substantial emphasis in the course will be made on socio-legal and empirical legal research methodologies.

-Theory and Practice of Needs Assessments in Rule of Law Advising (3 credits)
+Theory and Practice of Assessments in Rule of Law Advising (3 credits)

 This course will provide students with the knowledge and skills required to undertake the assessments of needs, the crucial lynchpin required for the design of specific rule of law initiatives.
 As this aspect of rule of law work requires the performance of tasks, which are generally outside the experience and training of law graduates, students will be provided with a new set of research and analytic tools and methodologies from outside their field.
 While concentrating on examples from the legal and justice sector, these tools will include interviewing skills, use of data from existing sources, the generation of new data, the design and conduct of reliable surveys, the use and interpretation of statistical data and the drafting of the assessment documents themselves.
 The course will relate closely to the courses on Comparative and Ethical Lawyering for the Rule of Law and the International Development Architecture, insofar as assessments will require analysis and description of the state of the target country's legal system, the functioning of law-related institutions, including the courts, the financing of the legal system and issues related to access to justice.